SixLabors/ImageSharp/README.md

 **This branch contains the new cross platform version of ImageProcessor**.

-This is a complete rewrite from the ground up to allow the processing of images without the use of `System.Drawing` using a portable class library (PCL).
+This is a complete rewrite from the ground up to allow the processing of images without the use of `System.Drawing` using a cross-platform class library.
 It's still in early stages but progress has been pretty quick.

 ###Why am I writing this?